UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 Tasks:

-- Subtract the two first Pokémon feature vectors and save it in an object named `sub_pk`.
+- Subtract the first two pokemon feature vectors and save the result in an object named `sub_pk`.
 - Square the difference and save it in an object named `sq_sub_pk`.
 - Sum the squared difference from each dimension and save the result in an object named `sss_pk`.
 - Finally, take the square root of the entire calculation and save it in an object named `pk_distance`.